rapp-project/rapp-platform/rapp_face_detection/README.md

 #Methodology

-In the RAPP case, the face detection functionality is implemented in the form of a C++ developed ROS node, interfaced by a HOP service.
-The HOP service is invoked using the RAPP API and gets an RGB image as input, in which faces must be detected.
-The second step is for the HOP service to locally save the input image.
+In the RAPP case, the face detection functionality is implemented in the form of a C++ developed ROS node, interfaced by a Web service.
+The Web service is invoked using the RAPP API and gets an RGB image as input, in which faces must be detected.
+The second step is for the Web service to locally save the input image.
 At the same time, the Face Detection ROS node is executed in the background, waiting to server requests.
-The HOP service calls the ROS service via the ROS Bridge, the ROS node make the necessary computations and a response is delivered.
+The Web service calls the ROS service via the ROS Bridge, the ROS node makes the necessary computations and a response is delivered.

+In the current implementation the ```fast``` input variable exists.
+If ```fast = False```, the face detection algorithm searches for faces both profile and en face and then cross-checks the results, aiming to provide the most precise result.

+On the other hand, if ```fast = True``` only profile faces are checked without further checking, thus the response if faster but not that precise.

 #ROS Services